coenbakker/silly-seahorse/README.md

 # SillySeahorse

-Create random usernames like "silly_seahorse" and "anxious_turtle".
+Create random usernames like "silly_seahorse" and "anxious-turtle".

+Currently, only supports lower case letters.
+However, you can choose a custom delimiter.
+By default "_" us used as delimiter.

 ## Installation